Uniform Complexity for Text Generation: Testing for (In)consistencies from the Prompt-Continuation Pairs

-For the first experiment, we test for possible significant differences in the complexity values of the prompts compared with three groups: (a) the generated texts from humans of the r/WritingPrompts community, (b) the base GPT-2 model, and (c) the finetuned GPT-2 model by \citet{delucia-etal-2021-decoding}.
-We used the \textbf{Welch t-test} \cite{welch1947generalization} with Bonferroni correction resulting to an alpha level of 0.0167 (0.05/3).
-For the variables of interest, we extracted over 160 linguistic features using the \textbf{LingFeat tool} by \citet{lee-etal-2021-pushing} which are often used as predictors in text readability research.
-The tool covers extraction of surface, lexical, phrasal, tree structure, type token, psycholinguistics, and formula-based readability features detailed in the subsections below.
-As mentioned in Section~\ref{section2}, we only used the average-based linguistic complexity features (ex. \textit{count of noun POS} / \textit{total count of words}) instead of raw counts to avoid bias or reaching extremely high values for longer sentences.
+For the first experiment, we test for possible significant differences in the complexity values of the prompts and generations of the three variations of GPT-2 models described previously plus generations from humans.
+We use the \textbf{Welch t-test} \cite{welch1947generalization} with Bonferroni correction resulting in a new alpha level of $\alpha$ = 0.0125 (0.05/4).
+We extracted 160 linguistic features using the \textbf{LingFeat tool} by \citet{lee-etal-2021-pushing} for the variables of interest.
+The tool covers the extraction of surface, lexical, phrasal, tree structure, type token, psycholinguistics, and formula-based readability features as further detailed in the subsections below.
+We only used the normalized or average-based linguistic complexity features (ex. count of noun POS / total count of words) instead of total raw counts to avoid bias or reaching extremely high values for longer sentences.
+As a reference for labels of models used in the succeeding tables, we use \textbf{GPT2} for the base model with no fine-tuning, \textbf{GPT2-DF} for the model fine-tuned for general narrative generation, and \textbf{GPT2-UF} for the model fine-tuned with uniformly complex dataset.

+For ease of readability and display purposes, we report the $p$-values from the result of the Welch test for the tables per linguistic group in the succeeding sections.